abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 })
 ```

 However (this is where it gets interesting) not all such functions (and not all sets of pairs) define orders.
-For a set of pairs to really define an order i.e. give the same output every time, independent of how the objects were shuffled initially, functions have to obey several rules.
+For such function to really define an order i.e. to have the same output every time, independent of how the objects were shuffled initially, it has to obey several rules.

 Incidentally, (or rather not incidentally at all), these rules are nearly equivalent to the mathematical laws that define the criteria of the order relationship i.e. those are the rules that define which element can point to which.